A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Methodology

 The total energy is divided into two parts

-The far-field part represented by $E^{(2)}$ is known to be unbounded for a body containing a crack opening.
+{\cb where $E^{(1)}$ contains the energy of atoms in Region 1 and the energy associated with the interaction of atoms in Region 1 with atoms in Region 2 (hence the dependence for ${i = N_1 + 1,\dots,N_2}$).
+The second term, $E^{(2)}$, contains the energy of associated with atoms outside Region 1 -- this includes interactions between two atoms in Region 2, thus explaining the dependence for $i > N_1$.
+As discussed in Ref.~\onlinecite{Sinclair1975} and more recently in more general context in Ref.~\onlinecite{2018-antiplanecrack}, even if the energy is redefined so that the perfect lattice is a zero-energy configuration, the far-field part represented by $E^{(2)}$ nonetheless remains unbounded for a body containing a crack opening}.
 In practical applications the quantity of interest is thus the energy difference between a suitably chosen initial configuration $\{\bm{x_0}(i)\}$ and a relaxed configuration $\{\bm{x}(i)\}$, which is denoted by

-There are different ways of specifying the behaviour of atoms in Region II and III.
+There are different ways of specifying the behaviour of atoms in Region {\cb 2} and {\cb 3}.
 In what follows we first review two approaches, namely a simple static boundary condition specified by continuum linearised elasticity and a simplified version of the flexible boundary scheme due to Sinclair~\cite{Sinclair1975}.

 Subsequently, we show how the flexible boundary scheme leads to a simple equation to check for admissible values of the stress intensity factor for which equilibria exist, which motivates defining an alternative version of the flexible boundary scheme with improved accuracy.